The other side of the Wall: A journey to Rachel’s Tomb

 Tourist Israel operates a tourist shuttle between Tel Aviv/Jerusalem and both the Church of the Nativity and the Walled Off Hotel in Bethlehem from 1 April 2018, costing from USD15.

 For hearing different sides of the story, something I highly recommend in a place as disputed and debated as Israel and Palestine, I recommend seeking out dialogue with both Israeli and Palestine nationals.
 A fellow traveller went on a Hebron Dual Narrative Tour and highly recommended it.
 I don’t think I would have dared to visit Hebron by myself either, due to the complexities of the zones and checkpoints, and this is the tour I would have gone on given more time.

-When I visited, the situation in Jerusalem was safe and it was easy to visit Temple Mount, the Mount of Olives, and Bethlehem independently and as a solo female.
 These are the destinations on top of many travellers list, but I would highly encourage you to visit Rachels Tomb as well.
 I recommend before you attempt any solo excursions, that you check the advice of your country’s travel safety advice as well as the local news.
 Especially in the Middle East, the situation can change rapidly and without much notice.
 Unlike in some other countries, tourists are generally not a specific target in Israel and Palestine.

 If I could go back, I would try to arrive at the checkpoint at the crack of dawn next time and visit the Church of the Nativity as early as possible to avoid the crowds.
 It’s less than 10km from Jaffa Gate to the checkpoint, so a taxi shouldn’t cost much.